textioHQ/js-style-guide/README.md

 ## Types

   <a name="types--primitives"></a><a name="1.1"></a>
   - [1.1](#types--primitives) **Primitives**: When you access a primitive type you work directly on its value.
-  TODO: Try to clarify, or add diagram to explain further
+Further explaination [available here](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/02-intermediate-ruby/references-and-values.md)

     - `string`
     - `number`